jessonfoo/p001/week_1/1_Get_Started/README.md

 ## Learning Competencies
 By the end of this lesson, you should be able to:

-1. Outline how to:
-    * Set up git on your computer
-    * Generate and install SSH keys on your computer
-    * Download the GitHub App
-2. Describe GitHub
+- Describe GitHub
-3. Compare git and GitHub
+- Compare git and GitHub
-4. Explain what version control does
+- Explain what version control does

 ## Directions